vikashmobileclinic/AndroidSpyServer/README.md

 8. in your browser navigate to `http://<SERVER IP or URL>:22533`

-It's recommended to run XploitSPY behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)
+It's recommended to run VikashSPY behind a reverse proxy such as [NGINX](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/)

 ## Happy Hacking